 - Limiting bandwidth for only the guest WiFi users

 This is the most important part of the process.
-You want to make sure that anyone on your guest WiFI network doesn’t have access to your local network shares.
-Many routers with Guest WiFI include this, however it’s best to test it by logging into the guest WiFi on a windows computer, opening windows file explorer and typing in \\192.168.x.x substituting the IP address noted here for the one that matches your server.
+You want to make sure that nobody on your guest WiFi network has access to your local network shares.
+Many routers with guest WiFi include this, however it’s best to test it by logging into the guest WiFi on a windows computer, opening windows file explorer and typing in \\192.168.x.x substituting the IP address noted here for the one that matches your server.
 If you can view share names then it’s a failure, if it just times out then it’s a success.
-With that said no matter what your network shares should always be set with the proper permissions to limit access to only allowed users.
-You would think we wouldn’t have to mention this, however from the over 200 offices we’ve provided technical audits for the VAST majority do not meet this simple requirement.
+With that said no matter what, your network shares should always be set with the proper permissions to limit access to only allowed users.
+You would think we wouldn’t have to mention this, however from the over 200 offices we’ve provided technical audits the majority do not meet this simple requirement.
 Many other IT companies are just too lazy for this basic requirement, it’s the first step in our configuration however and it should be everyone else’s as well.

 Limiting access to other guest WiFi users: